Additional information will be posted here throughout the course as needed.

 We strongly advise you against using gedit, notepad, or other primitive editors.
 Switch to a professional-level environment or editor, such as the following:

-- Microsoft Visual Studio.
-A commercial development environment that is generally not free, but for which you can get a free license as a USC student.
+- Microsoft Visual Studio is a commercial development environment that is generally not free, but for which you can get a free license as a USC student.